adnammit/notes/javascript.md

 				alert("Here's an important message");
 				</script>
 			* js code is usually inserted just before the close of the head tag and just before the close of the body tag. this allows the html to be interpreted and displayed before we execute our js
+* js flavors:
+	* **ES5** (ECMA2015) is the standard version of js that is supported by all browsers
+	* **ES6** is the latest version of js and is supported by most modern browsers
+	* **CommonJS** is a project to standardize server-side js -- it is used by node.js. it has a unique import/require syntax for modules that cannot be used in the browser

 # Language Features